vargdieg/BMICalculator/Web-Page/README.md

 ### Service
 In this folder there are the scripts used to make request to the different API's

-### Styles
+### Pages
-In this folder there are the documents used to configure the style of the screen, font family - colors ...
+In this folder it is stored the files that render the different web pages that the user sees

-[1]:./Images/LogginScreen.png
+[1]:../Images/WebPagesScreen/LogginScreen.png
-[2]:./Images/RegisterScreen.png
+[2]:../Images/WebPagesScreen/RegisterScreen.png
-[3]:./Images/MainPage.png
+[3]:../Images/WebPagesScreen/MainPage.png
-[4]:./Images/AppointmentScreen.png
+[4]:../Images/WebPagesScreen/AppointmentScreen.png
-[5]:./Images/SaveAppointment.png
+[5]:../Images/WebPagesScreen/SaveAppointment.png